oattie/python_import_study/README.md

 ## Before we move to a real example lets clarify import approaches
 In python 3, we have absolute import and relative import

+#### Absolute import
+It depends on the location of the **directory** of the **current file** that is being run.

+For example, if you run `outsidecaller.py` the root directory would be `projects/`.
+So if you want to import `a1` module then you can just type `from packA import a1`.

+if you run `packACaller.py` which imports `sa1` module then the root which is added the Python search path would be `projects/packA`.
+So, the absolute import is really to specify the path from the current root that a file is being run.

+#### Relative import
+We have two types of the relative import; explicit relative import and implicit relative import.
+You can forget about the second type in Python 3 because it is not supported.

+To do an explicit relative import, the origin of the root starts from a file that is being run.
+The parent directory can be replace by `.`

 ## Ok now lets focus on real examples in this repo (by using absolute import)
 Let's considering following scenarios:
 1. We run `packACaller.py` directly and it imports `a1.py` and `a2.py` modules from the same directory
 2. Run `outsidecaller.py` which imports `a1` and `a2`
-3. We want to run `outsidecaller.py` which imports `intermediatecaller.py` and the later also imports `sa1.py`.
+3. We want to run `outsidecaller.py` which imports `intermediatecaller.py` and the later imports `sa1.py`.
 However, we want to be flexible and sometimes, we want to run `intermediatecaller.py` as well.